Relaticle/flowforge/DEVELOPMENT.md

 ### Adding a New Configuration Option

 1. Add the property to `KanbanConfig` class
-2. Add a setter method in the `KanbanBoardPage` class
+2. Add a setter method in the `BoardPage` class
 3. Update the Livewire component to use the new configuration
 4. Add tests for the new feature
 5. Document the new option in README.md